getnikola/nikola/docs/manual.rst

 * a dict of language-value pairs, to have different values in each language

 .. note::
-    As of version 8.0.3 it is possible to create configuration files which inherit values from other python-files.
+    As of version 8.0.3 it is possible to create configuration files which inherit values from other Python files.
     This might be useful if you're working with similar environments.

     Example: